 [List any other details about how employees will be scheduled, or how operations may change to ensure social distancing in the workplace.]

-If you feel sick, or if you have been in close contact with anyone who feels sick, do not come to work and contact your supervisor.
+If you feel sick, or if you have been in close contact with anyone who feels sick, contact your supervisor and do not come to work.

 In addition, employees in transit to and from your place of work, or as part of your normal work day, must print and carry the attached letter with you.